RESEARCHING AT THE SOMERSET HERITAGE CENTRE

 For the address and a map of the Somerset Heritage Centre, please see the directions page.

-Documents are produced as and when they are needed, stopping an hour before the office closes.
+Documents are produced as and when they are needed, stopping an hour before the office closes (30 minutes on Saturdays).
 You can pre-order up to four documents to have waiting for you when you arrive.
 After that, you can order four documents at a time per desk.
-We get things out as and when you need them, until the hour before we close, although it make take 10-15 minutes for documents to arrive.
+We get things out as and when you need them, although it make take 10-15 minutes for documents to arrive.
 If you have a long list of documents to get through in a short space of time, please email us your list a few days beforehand so that we can be prepared for you.
 On Saturdays, as we have fewer staff, it is very helpful if you can email or phone us in advance with the references of the documents you would like to look at.

 We need 24 hours' notice to produce some of our photographs.
 This is because they are kept in a cold store (to preserve them for longer), and they need to come up to temperature gradually to avoid damage.
 Information about which photographs need pre-ordering are on the online catalogue.
 You can pre-order any number of items from the cold store.

 We issue our own readers' tickets, which are valid for four years.
 If you have not visited us before, please bring some form of ID containing your name and current address (e.g. a driving licence, or utility bill), so that we can issue you with one of our readers' tickets.
 Please be aware that we do not accept passports, tickets from The National Archives or library cards.
 We accept CARN tickets issued by us in the past, but not CARN tickets issued elsewhere - we are no longer part of the scheme.

 The Somerset Heritage Centre consists of two buildings on the same site.
 Building 1 is at the front of the site, and contains the searchroom and the archive and library strongrooms.
 Building 2 contains the museum and Records Management stores and the technical areas (e.g. archive and museum conservation and the design department).